m2lines/m2lines.github.io/content/jobs/_index.md

 ### Future openings:

-There will be positions opening later at MIT (on atmospheric deep convection) and CNRS-IPSL (on validation and testing of ocean parameterizations in IPSL climate model).
+There will be a position opening later at CNRS-IPSL (on validation and testing of ocean parameterizations in IPSL climate model).